julieJsonar/dotfiles/README.md

 There have two script under dotfiles/script:
 - update_dot.sh: use to sync the dotfile under dotfiles
-- update_all.sh: use to sync all git dirs which list at `array git_repos`
+- update.sh: use to sync all git dirs which list at `array git_repos`

 For your convenience, please add the `<your-download-dir>/dotfiles/script` to `$PATH` by `export PATH=$HOME/dotfiles/script:$PATH` to our `.bashrc` or `.zshrc`